The name comes from Ezekiel 37 in the Old Testament of the Bible. We believe that God can bring all things to life! Read Ezekiel 37 here.

 The young people sleep wherever shelter is available or found.

-Many of the kids sleep under bridges, in storm drains, in parking garages, in abandoned buildings or houses, in trees and bushes, in tents, and in stairwells.
+Many of our friends sleep under bridges, in storm drains, in parking garages, in abandoned buildings or houses, in trees and bushes, in tents, and in stairwells.

-On the coldest of nights, the kids will often “spange” (ask for spare change) up enough money to buy a cheap motel room for the night for a small or even large group.
+On the coldest of nights, our friends will often “spange” (ask for spare change) up enough money to buy a cheap motel room for the night for a small or even large group.

 Other street kids will sleep on the couch of a friend when they can so that they can shower and sleep well for a night or two.
 This is called “Couch Surfing”.

-Some of the kids will venture over to Urban Peak, a shelter for youth between the ages of 14 and 21.
+Some kids will venture over to Urban Peak, a shelter for youth between the ages of 14 and 21.

 Even though “camping” has been illegal in the city of Denver since May of 2012, there are simply not enough beds for those who might seek shelter to sleep at night.
 Other young people will not seek the service of shelters because of trust issues and/or psychological barriers.
 Therefore, camping is a necessary risk that our friends will take.